fb42000/kanzi/README.md

 Most everything you can do with a remote or keyboard is supported in the skill, and more:

 Additional features to Kanzi Master include; (**requires a PVR backend and client such as TV Headend**)
 - PVR feature to open and change channel by channel name,
+- PVR feature to change channel up, down, previous
 - PVR feature to watch an active programme by name
 - PVR show TV guide and navigate guide
 - Show info - all media including PVR Channel